Podcast - Latest Episode

 496. AC/DC / Highway to Hell.
 1979.
 4.5/5

-As with a lot AC/DC's work, the unheralded star once again is the rhythm section of the band.
-They do not miss a beat, they provide the bulk of the song, as well as the backing vocals.
+As with a lot of AC/DC's work, the unheralded star once again is the rhythm section of the band.
+It does not miss a beat, and provides the bulk of each song, as well as the backing vocals.
 Phil Rudd on drums is immaculate, while Cliff Williams on bass and Malcolm Young on rhythm guitar lock in on his groove and hold together each and every song.
 It is their great work that allows the extroverts in vocalist Bon Scott and lead guitar Angus Young to strut their stuff and be so outward in their roles.
 Bon’s vocals as always are just brilliant, uniquely his, and driving each song.
 As his epitaph you could ask for little more.
 The guitaring of Angus here is once more an inspiration to those youngsters growing up in the era.

 No comments: